anyonwiki/anyonwiki.github.io/pages/FRPagesLists/FR_series_so_odd_2.md

 The $so(2p+1)_2$ CFTs correspond to the following values, $r=1$,
 $\kappa = (2p+1\|2) = (-1)^{p(p+1)/2}$ and $\lambda = -1$.
+These CFTs have central charge $2p$, in agreement with the fomula above.

 # References